Modal

 - Header

-- Contains the modal title
+- Contains modal title

-- Can include a close button and/or icon
+- Includes close button and/or icon

-- Helps users understand the modal’s purpose, fundamental for accessibility
+- Shows modal's purpose, fundamental for accessibility

 - Content

-- Should be focused and concise
+- Stays focused and concise

 - Footer (Optional)